RobertTheSable/fe3spcinitdumper/Readme.md

 The data is located at $B08000 and is 17682 bytes long.

 After building, run via: `fe3spcinitdumper spcdata.bin`.
-Or just `cargo run`.
+Or just `cargo run spcdata.bin`.

+The program will output separated binary files containing only the SPC code.

+It also generates an asm file with the lengths, offsets, and includes for the disassembled binaries.

+You will need to disassemble the files with a tool like [this](https://github.com/gocha/spcdas).